bullets-vim/bullets.vim/README.md

   unfortunately)
 - [x] create a text object for bullets
 - [ ] create a text object for bullet list indentation
-- [x] create a text object for checkboxes
+- [x] create a text object for GFM-style checkboxes
 - [ ] detect lists that have multiline bullets (should have no empty lines between lines).
 - [x] check if user is at EOL before appending auto-bullet - they may just want to break the line at a certain point
-- [ ] support for intelligent alphanumeric indented bullets e.g. 1. \t a. \t aa.
+- [ ] support for intelligent alphanumeric indented bullets e.g. 1. \t a. \t 1.